dtumods/dtumods/_sections/upcoming.md

 #### Abstract

-Estimating the latent state of a dynamical system based on noisy observations is common challenge underlying many tasks in engineering, robotics, or weather modeling.
+Estimating the latent state of a dynamical system based on noisy observations is a common challenge underlying many tasks in engineering, robotics, or weather modeling.
 We will discuss two perspectives of state estimation: temporal inference and spatial inference.
 In this talk, I will provide a machine learning perspective